Do you love fishing? Do you love fishing at night even better?

 In freshwater, I have caught Catfish, Trout, Perch, Crappie, and Cod.
 They are also good to attract shrimp and yabbies.
 Just put the lamp in a crab pot with some bait and come back in an hour to see what you have caught.

 I hope you can use these tips for the best use of your submersible LED fishing lights, and hopefully catch bigger fish in large quantities.
 They really work, the big monsters come out at night.
 If you are after some commercial underwater fishing lights then these guys are the experts.
+Otherwise, check out some cheap fishing lights at the bottom of the article.

 So, what are you waiting for?
 Just go and try out this new technology, it’s sort of like cheating but hey fishing is hard work when they are not biting.